 Notes on the Modern Meta (Early 2026)

-- How to recognize the deck based on what they play on turns 1-2
+- How to recognize the deck based on turns 1 and 2

-I am nowhere near pro-level play, so take all this with a grain of salt.
-(The previous sentence is a big understatement.)
+I am not a great MTG player, so take all this with a grain of salt.
 If anybody reading this has any corrections or comments, I'd be happy to learn from you.
 Let me know by email or DM me on Twitter.

 Updated: 2026-01-09